Environmental Social Governance (ESG)

 Access to credit can be a lifeline to some and offering pawnbroking loans can be an essential service to our local communities.
 Unlike other forms of credit, pawnbrokers can assess creditworthiness based on the value of the goods, negating the need for affordability assessments which would exclude many from obtaining mainstream credit.

 Pawnbroking loans are typically small sum and are served face to face which results in a high cost to deliver with interest rates varying from 1.99% - 9.90% per month depending on the loan value.
-As at 30 September 2023 our mean average loan was £325 and our median average loan was £174.
+As at 30 September 2024 our mean average loan was £347 and our median average loan was £187.
 Interest is charged daily so the quicker a customer can repay the less interest is paid.
-When we issue a loan to a customer, we take time to ensure they understand the payment options available to them and how best they can save money which includes using our online facility to repay their loans when convenient for them and then collecting the pledged goods later.
+Part of our loan issuing process is to ensure customers understand the payment options available to them and how best they can save money which includes using our online facility to repay their loans when convenient for them and then collecting the pledged goods later.

-Where a customer’s pledged items do need to be sold to repay the loan, Ramsdens caps the interest payable by the customer.
-If the item sells for more than the amount owed, the surplus monies are returned to the customer.
+Some customer’s pledged items need to be sold to repay the loan.
+If the item sells for more than the amount owed, the surplus monies are returned to the customer together with all part payments made towards that loan.
 If the item sells for less than the amount is owed, the shortfall is written off by the Group and there are no ongoing debt consequences for the customer.
+The Group actively tries contacting the customer to ensure surpluses are repaid to customers and has flagged all customer accounts where we owe the customer money so if they appear in a Ramsdens in the future, the money owed can be returned to the customer.
+We believe that our approach maximises paying surpluses back to customers.

 Customer service levels